2003 Texas redistricting: Criticism

 Democrats criticized the 2003 redistricting plan, citing the lack of precedent for redistricting twice in a decade (a so-called "mid-decade" redistricting) and argued that it was conducted for purely political gain by the Republican Party.
 Public comments by some Republicans lent support to this latter claim, since many discussed their expectations of picking up several Republican seats.
 Some minority groups argued the plan was unconstitutional, as it would dilute their influence and possibly violate the "one-person-one-vote" principle of redistricting.
 Republicans argued that, since most voters in the state were Republicans, that they be represented by a majority-Republican congressional delegation in Washington.

 The 2004 elections under the new redistricting resulted in Texas Republicans gaining a majority of House seats by a 21–11 margin, nearly a 2/1 ratio in terms of seats (66% of seats).
 This was significantly larger than the 61/38 voting ratio of Republicans to Democrats in the Presidential race.
-It was much more lopsided than the total results in the 32 House races, which resulted in 56/40/3 for Republican to Democratic voting (the two main parties did not both run candidates in four districts).
+The ratio of Republicans to Democrats who won seats in the race was much more lopsided than the total results of just the 32 House races themselves.
+While about 66% of Texas's U.S. House of Representatives seats were won by Republicans, the percentages of the actual votes cast were 56% for Republicans, 40% for Democrats, and 3% for others.
+(Note that the two main parties did not both run candidates in four districts.)